top of page

 As part of the summit, we are setting up a virtual platform on Mighty Networks to build a strong miniforest-maker community, and compiling a FREE Northeast Miniforests Guide to enhance knowledge sharing and increase visibility within the community.

-Check back in mid June for more information on these resources.
+Check back in September for more information on these resources.

 Are you managing a miniforest in the Northeast that you would like to be a part of the guide?
 Please contact us at miniforests@bio4climate.org to request the survey form.